 Finally, in addition to the safety tips outlined here, here are additional safety guidelines provided by the CDC you should check out:

-- Stay least six feet away from anyone not from your household.
+- Stay at least six feet away from anyone not from your household.

 - Avoid contact with anyone who is sick.